pitt-crc/Slurm-Test-Environment/README.md

 ### Slurm Configuration

-Slurm is configured with a single mock cluster called ``development``.
-The following Slurm accounts on the cluster:
+Slurm is configured with a single mock cluster called ``development`` along with the following Slurm accounts:

 | Account Name | Slurm Description | Slurm Organization |
 |--------------|-------------------|--------------------|